langenf1/cpp_encrypter/README.md

 [![version](https://img.shields.io/badge/version-v1.0.0-brightgreen)]()

-This repository was created to provide a public file encrypter and decrypter written in C++.
+This repository was created to provide a public inFile encrypter and decrypter written in C++.
 This code was created in 3 weeks with the purpose of completing an assignment for by the HvA Technische Informatica Specifiek Themasemester.